Current Graduate Students

 Recent PhDs

 Melissa Elliot (2020) is an Assistant Professor of German and German Studies at Wheaton College.
 While writing her dissertation, Melissa taught German language and culture at Calvin College in Grand Rapids, MI.
 Her dissertation – “Forgotten Notes: Narrative Film Music in East German Cinema” – focused on the role of music in DEFA cinema as a means of expression in East Germany.
-She is more broadly interested in how music functions in film adaptations of novels to comment upon and further interpret the source text, which she addresses in her article, “No Need for Words: The Role of Music in Volker Schlöndorff’s Der junge Törleß in Literature/Film Quarterly
+She is more broadly interested in how music functions in film adaptations of novels to comment upon and further interpret the source text, which she addresses in her article, “No Need for Words: The Role of Music in Volker Schlöndorff’s Der junge Törleß” in Literature/Film Quarterly.

-Carly Lesoski (2019) worked as a Subject Matter Expert in German at Michigan Virtual and is currently an E-Learning Specialist in the Office for Teaching & Learning at Wayne State University(Diss: Identity and Capital During Telecollaborative Exchanges in the German Language Classroom)
+Carly M. Lesoski (2019) is the Learning Innovation Program Manager in the Dartmouth Center for the Advancement of Learning.
+She has also worked as a Subject Matter Expert in German at Michigan Virtual and as an E-Learning Specialist in the Office for Teaching & Learning at Wayne State University.
+(Diss: Identity and Capital During Telecollaborative Exchanges in the German Language Classroom)

 Anne von Petersdorff (2018) completed her degree with a focus on film and Digital Humanities.
 Her hybrid dissertation project integrates a written dissertation – “Unexpected Journeys: At the Crossroads of Collaborative Filmmaking and Feminist Scholarship” – with Wanderlust: cuerpos en tránsito, a feature-length, collaborative documentary film with theoretical and historical treatment of German feminist filmmaking.
 She is currently traveling with the film to various borderlands and entering into new discussions about human mobility and the use of technology, and establishing a home base for her next creative and scholarly projects in Europe.